 Currently, Global Brigades in Nicaragua is only offering a limited amount of brigades per year as it is in the process of doing more extensive research & evaluation and identifying and training more local team members.
-To conduct a brigade in Nicaragua during these beginning stages of our community relationships, please contact Brett Friedman at firstname.lastname@example.org.
+To conduct a brigade in Nicaragua during these beginning stages of our community relationships, please contact firstname.lastname@example.org.
 It is our process when entering any new communities, to conduct Medical Brigades and some basic Public Health projects as we begin building trust in the communities and understanding their needs and assets better

 In the heart of Central America lies Nicaragua.
 While it suffered from economic and political crises in the 1980s, it is now an increasingly popular travel destination.
 Not only does Nicaragua benefit from a rich biodiversity, but also a prominent cultural diversity.
 Each region has a distinct culture that marks its music, literature, and art due to Nicaraguan’s diverse population.
 From this rich nature and culture derives its people’s love and pride of their country.

 While not lacking in natural and cultural wonders, Nicaragua is still recovering economically from the 1980s.
 While its GDP per capita is only $3,325, it has a low level of inequality for Latin America with a gini coefficient of 40.1.
 Nicaragua has improved its educational system since the Somoza regime, especially by making elementary school free and compulsory.
 In fact, Nicaragua won global recognition from UNESCO for its very successful literacy campaigns.
 As Nicaragua has stabilized so have Nicaraguans opportunities and potential to improve their future.